WordPress/blogger-importer/readme.txt

 == Upgrade Notice ==

-= 0.7 =
+= 0.8 =

-Added support for images and links.
-Improvements in error handling when connecting to Google.
-Some bug fixes, see change log.
-User interface refresh
+Some bug fixes and simplified code see change log.